edv1n/golang-if-outer-scope-var-decl/README.md

 PostIfStmt = SimpleStmt .
 ```

-`PostIfStmt` can access variables defined in the `IfStmt`.
-It allows declearing variables for the outer scope of `IfStmt`.
+`PostIfStmt` can access variables defined in a `IfStmt`.
+It allows declearing variables for the outer scope of a `IfStmt`.

 ## Usage